Today, we are going to share with you how to invest your CPF Investment Scheme (CPFIS) in a no-brainer way.

 - Scroll down to “Section C”.
 This is the part where CPF computes the latest amount you can invest using CPF Investment Scheme.

-How to Start Investing Using Your CPF?
+How to Start to Invest Your CPF?

 Below are the steps to go about starting your CPF investment;

-- DBS Bank Ltd (DBS), (DBS rates)
+- DBS Bank Ltd (DBS) (DBS rates)

 - Overseas-Chinese Banking Corporation Ltd (OCBC) (OCBC rates)